pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_presence.md

 # Presence API for Unreal SDK

-Presence tracks online/offline users and custom state:
+Presence tracks who is online/offline and stores custom state:
-- Joins/leaves per channel
-- Occupancy (user count) per channel
+- Join/leave events per channel
+- Channel occupancy
-- Channels a user/device is subscribed to
+- Channels subscribed per user/device
-- Presence state per user
+- User presence state

-Requires Presence add-on to be enabled for your key in the Admin Portal.
-See Presence Events for event subscription details.
+Learn more in the Presence overview.

-You can use the SDK via Blueprints (Pubnub Subsystem node) or C++.
+You can use PubNub via Blueprints or C++.

-Add C++ dependency in Source/YourProject/YourProject.Build.cs:
+In Blueprints, call the Pubnub Subsystem node.

+In C++, add a dependency to PubnubLibrary:

+In your IDE, navigate to `Source/_{YourProject}_/_{YourProject}_.Build.cs` and add a dependency to `PubnubLibrary`.

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Access the subsystem in C++:
+Compile and run.

+In C++, use the SDK as a Game Instance Subsystem.

 ```
 #include "Kismet/GameplayStatics.h"